vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I use a different currency than NOK?

 Nope.
 All Vipps payments must be in NOK.
+Vipps does not do currency conversion.

 You will have to make any currency conversion _before_ initiating the Vipps payment, as the amount specified in the payment initiation is always in NOK,